lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 ### Framerate

-`Framerate`, sometimes called `FPS` (for `frames per second`), is how many `frames` the game (unity) renders each second.
+`Framerate`, sometimes called `FPS` (for `frames per second`), is how many `frames` the game (Unity) renders each second.
 Let's go into this in more detail.
 As complex as games can be, they can all ultimately be reduced to the following high level code:
 ```
 while true {
     get_user_inputs();